Foodservice Utility Carts Buying Guide

 Most commercial utility carts come with casters.
 These are wheels with additional metal configurations attached allowing them to do more than a wheel on its own.

 Swivel casters can rotate up 360 degrees and some can lock in place.
-They come are made from different materials including hard and soft rubber.
+They are made from different materials including hard and soft rubber.
+360° swivel casters, also called omnidirectional, provide the best maneuverability as they can move in any direction.

 Carts generally come with the rolling mechanism but these can be replaced and sometimes wear out over time.
 If you need new ones you can choose from a variety of casters or wheels, some made for specific uses.
 You'll also want to decide if you want brakes and whether you need swivel or fixed rolling capabilities.